sofiabarragan/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a junior Applied Math & Statistics major and Community & Global Health concentrator at Macalester College.
+I'm a senior Applied Math & Statistics major and Community & Global Health concentrator at Macalester College.
 Currently, I'm researching survival disparities & epigenomic trends in pediatric cancers for the University of Minnesota's Division of Epidemiology and Clinical Research.

 In the longterm, I want to study health disparities for low-income, minoritized, LGBTQ+ communities using rigorous statistical methods.
 Outside of research, I love making digital art, drinking monster, and making spotify playlists!